 When you reach Tosh the mighty Himalayas clad in snow will be staring down at you.
 From the heights the village of Tosh will be like an obedient grandson below it.
 There’s nothing but giant pine trees and green meadows here.
 The village will give you a sense of calmness and peace.
 The friendly villagers and cool climate will break your heart when you leave.

-You can plan a trek to Tosh or you can continue your trek from Kheerganga to Tosh.
+You can plan for Tosh trek or you can continue your trek from Kheerganga to Tosh.
 If you are interested in the latter then you trek a day from Kheerganga and you will reach Tosh by dusk.
 After spending a night at the local stay you can wake up next day to explore the village and get to know a unique culture this place hosts.

 Kutla is an offbeat village where you could enjoy the raw nature and peace amidst the mountains.
 A two-hour trek through a narrow trail from Tosh will unravel into the green meadow of Kulta Village.
 It is surrounded by the snow-covered Himalayan peaks looking down at you.
 This village is like a treasure Himalayan peaks hid for their eyes only.
 But spare some sweat and enjoy the fresh air and splendid views of this unexplored beauty all for yourself!